-6.4 Assessment and Examination of Records
+6.3 Assessment and Examination of Records

-- A. All unknown deceased prints are treated as standard intentionally recorded prints per Examining Friction Ridge Prints (FRD-500). - B. For cases where no potential antemortem identity is provided by the contributor, the examiner should assess for Next Generation Identification System quality prints only, and the FBI Laboratory file will show which prints were searched in the Next Generation Identification System. - C. If manual comparisons against an antemortem record are required, the prints will be examined per the applicable sections in the FRD-500. - D. For all examinations, the examiner should consider whether the prints are in reverse position and/or reverse color. - 1.
-Examiner can reference sections in this document for potential guidance on typical outcomes for specific capture methods.
+- A. All unknown deceased prints are treated as standard intentionally recorded prints per Examining Friction Ridge Prints (FRD-500). - B. For cases where no potential antemortem identity is provided by the contributor, the examiner should assess for suitability for automated search only, and the FBI Laboratory file will show which prints were searched in the Next Generation Identification System. - C. If manual comparisons against an antemortem record are required, the prints will be examined per the applicable sections in the Examining Friction Ridge Prints document. - D. For all examinations, the examiner should consider whether the prints are in reverse position and/or reverse color.